sumandari/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Hi, stranger!

-I'm glad you are here.
-I plan to talk about ...
+It's nice to have your visit here. __this is my very first__ blog with github.